How to Choose a High-Quality Prenatal (And Why Most Don’t Meet Modern Needs)

 Here’s the issue:

 RDAs were never intended to reflect optimal intake, and they were never designed with the full physiological demands of pregnancy and postpartum in mind.
+And leading prenatals dose even below outdated Recommended Dietary Allowances for most nutrients.

 As a result, RDAs often reflect outdated data, male physiology, or minimum thresholds that avoid deficiency - not levels that support modern maternal needs.